Using nature in craft is one of our favourite activities. Who needs pom poms and felt, when you can have leaves, gumnuts, and bark!

 - Paper bark (or bark from a tree that rips off in big flexible pieces)

 - Paper clips

-Then, I twisted the paper bark around and measured it against the head.
-They made perfect crowns!
+- Twist the paper bark around and measure it against the head.

 Have you used nature in your craft activities lately?